dasch-swiss/dsp-api/docs/src/paradox/05-internals/development/testing.md

 2)  Call the test from SBT:

 ```
+// when using a GraphDB-SE
+sbt:webapi> test

-sbt:webapi> test // when using a GraphDB-SE or GraphDB-Free
+// when using a GraphDB-Free
+sbt:webapi> GDBFree / test
 ```

 ## How to Write Integration Tests